 My grandparents lived in Casey, and I remember the feeling of how special a visit to this small town was for a little kid from a larger city.

-I recently took a road trip back to Casey, Illinois with my 6-year-old son Harry, my mom and my sister.
+I recently took a Midwestern Road Trip to Casey, Illinois with my 6-year-old son Harry, my mom and my sister.
 I had forgotten how much I cherished my childhood visits, and found it to be just as magical to my son Harry.
 He loved it for some of the same reasons I did—and for a few BIG new ones!

 Casey is now famous—thanks in part to the Guinness Book of World Records, which ranked the town for having the most Big Things in a Small Town.
 Currently, eight of the world’s largest items are on display around town, and Casey is drawing international tourists as well (not just kids like me and Harry, who are there to hang with our favorite relatives).